Bill Stein: Texas Rangers

-In 1984, the Associated Press stated that Stein was one of the American League's best pinch hitters.
-Early into the season, he injured his wrist, which caused him to miss some playing time.
+In 1984, the Associated Press stated that Stein was one of the AL's best pinch hitters.
+Early in the season, he injured his wrist, which caused him to miss some playing time.
 In mid-June, the Rangers activated him from the disabled list.
 On the season, Stein batted .279 with three runs scored, 12 hits, one double and three RBIs in 27 games played.
 Stein played 11 games at second base, three games at first base, and three games at third base.
 He also spent four games as the Rangers designated hitter.

-Before the 1985 season, it was announced that the Texas Rangers had traded Stein to the Pittsburgh Pirates in exchange for a player to be named later, pending a physical.
+Before the 1985 season, it was announced that the Rangers had traded Stein to the Pittsburgh Pirates for a player to be named later, pending a physical.
 The Pirates later canceled the trade after team doctors discovered a "probable disc problem" in his back.
-Rumors then circulated that it was possible that Steins' career would be ended by the injury.
+Rumors then circulated that it was possible that Stein's career would be ended by the injury.
 However, Stein did play 44 games with the Rangers that season, batting .253 with five runs scored, 20 hits, three doubles, one triple, one home run, and 12 RBIs.
 He played 11 games at third base, eight games at first base, three games at second base, and three games in right field.
 Stein was the team's designated hitter in six games that year.
 In his final season in the majors, he earned a salary of $250,000 ($ inflation adjusted).
 At the end of the season, Texas announced that it would not re-sign Stein.
 Through an agent, Stein commented that if he could not play for Texas in the upcoming season, he would retire.